 “Bundled Payments” are defined as a new payment model in healthcare which provide a single, comprehensive payment that covers all of the services involved in a patient’s episode of care.
-Every week I compile a short email with an insight where I compose a short email with the best things I have watched, listened to, or read that week.
+I compile a short email with an insight where I compose a short email with the best things I have watched, listened to, or read and send it to my subscribers.
 I try to provide a single email with a comprehensive look at a certain topic or person (with my podcast show notes), which I have named according to the concept that all payments come to you in the form of an email.
-I also post my weekly stats, such as my blog income.
-The email is the only place where I post these stats.

 Here is an example, from April 19, 2021: